 March through May 1st – Valuation of all new, remodeled, fire damaged, demolished, or subdivided properties that were in existence as of March 1st.
 This requires the Assessment Staff to value properties using the standard assessment methods of valuation, namely, the Cost Approach, and the Sales Comparison approach.
 For income producing properties the Capitalization of Income Approach is used.
 On or about May 1st, notice of assessment change will be sent to all properties which had increases or decreases in assessed value or which had a change of taxable status (exempt to taxable).

 May 1st – Tentative Assessment Roll Filed – This will contain assessments for all properties in Gates including those valued above.

-First Tuesday in June – Grievance Day – This is the formal grievance day.
+Forth Tuesday in May – Grievance Day – This is the formal grievance day.
 Appointments to appear in front of the Board of Assessment Review will be made when the grievance application is completed and turned in to the Assessment Office.
 The Board of Assessment Review (BAR) is comprised of five (5) unpaid Town of Gates residents who have knowledge of real estate values in the Town.
 The BAR will hear complaints on the tentative assessment as filed on May 1st.
 The BAR does not have authority on tax complaints, only valuation issues.
 The BAR will make a decision based on evidence submitted to prove the value of the grieved property and will notify the owners of their decision by July 1st.